Restless Pursuits

 PIN FOR LATER

-Money Matters to Research Before Visiting a New Country
+Money Matters To Research Before Visiting A New Country

-Cash or Card?
+Cash Or Card?

 Having access to your money while traveling is important.
 Not all countries accept credit cards and some don’t want your cash.
 For example, in the Northern Netherlands where we live, most of the grocery stores don’t take credit cards.
 We need to pay with a pin (a debit card from a Dutch bank) or cash.